birkofcz/birkofcz/README.md

 ## > printf("Hello world! 👋");

 I'm Stepan and after 15 years of working in media, I decided to go for IT!
 I'm into **data** and **coding**, but never say no to learning something new - and I a do, everyday, as learning is really an infinite loop.
 Moving on a wheelchair, I have intensive experience of how technology can make your life better.
-You can folow my adventure here 💪.
+You can follow my adventure here 💪.

 #### Progress report:
-- (May 2022) Journey started!
+- (5/22) Journey started!
-- (Aug 2022) Succesfully graduated from **[Engeto](https://engeto.cz)** Data Academy with two final projects (SQL, Python).
+- (8/22) Succesfully graduated from **[Engeto](https://engeto.cz)** Data Academy with two final projects (SQL, Python).
-- (Jan 2023) Made it through the Piscine and became a student at **[42 Prague](https://42prague.com).**
+- (1/23) Made it through the Piscine and became a student at **[42 Prague](https://42prague.com).**
-- (May 2023) Accepted for **[Code in place](https://codeinplace.stanford.edu)**, 6 week program based on CS106 course at Stanford Uni.
+- (5/23) Accepted for **[Code in place](https://codeinplace.stanford.edu)**, 6 week program based on CS106 course at Stanford Uni.
 Reinforce the learning curve!

 **42 Prague projects:**